 Timetables for Application

-Although with this program there may be a date after which applications are not accepted, students apply throughout the fall and winter.
-Decisions are made by the admission office on a “rolling” basis and replies are sent out generally within four to six weeks of receipt of a completed application.
+Although with rolling admission there may be a date after which applications are not accepted, students apply throughout the fall and winter.
+Decisions are made by the admission office on a “rolling” basis and replies are generally sent out within four to six weeks of receipt of a completed application.
 As with regular decision, admission comes with no obligation to attend.

-Under early decision plans students apply by an earlier deadline than the regular decision date.
-For instance, November 1 rather than January 15.
+Under Early Decision plans students apply by an earlier deadline than the regular decision date, such as November 1 rather than January 15.
 Under this plan students receive their decision late in the fall.
-Offers of admission are generally binding, and accepted students are obligated to attend that institution.
+Offers of admission are binding, and if you are accepted you are obligated to attend that institution.
 Applications to other colleges cannot be made after acceptance under this program.
-Consequently, students apply Early Decision to a school only when they are certain it is their top choice, and after considering how this will affect other possible factors like financial aid packages.
+Consequently, you should apply Early Decision to a school only if you are certain it is your top choice, and after considering how applying early will affect other possible factors like financial aid packages.